Charles J. Albright: Biography

 He moved to Guernsey County, Ohio, in 1832 and settled on a farm near Cambridge.

-He was owner and publisher of the Guernsey Times 1840-1845 and 1848-1855.
+He was owner and publisher of the Guernsey Times from 1840 to 1845 and from 1848 to 1855.

-He served as secretary of the Guernsey County Board of School Examiners 1841-1844.
+He served as secretary of the Guernsey County Board of School Examiners from 1841 to 1844.

+Congress

-Albright was elected as an Opposition Party candidate to the Thirty-fourth Congress (March 4, 1855 – March 3, 1857).
+Albright was elected as an Anti-Nebraska candidate to the Thirty-fourth Congress (March 4, 1855 – March 3, 1857).
 He was an unsuccessful candidate for reelection in 1856 to the Thirty-fifth Congress.

 He served as vice president at the Republican State convention in 1855.

 He served as delegate to the first and second Republican National Conventions in 1856 and 1860.

+Later career

 During the Civil War served as chairman of the Guernsey County Military Committee.

 Internal revenue collector for the sixteenth Ohio district, by appointment of President Lincoln from 1862 to 1869.

 He served as delegate to the third State constitutional convention in 1873.

 He served as member of the State board of charities in 1875.

-He served as president of the board of school examiners of the Cambridge Union School 1881-1883.
+He served as president of the board of school examiners of the Cambridge Union School from 1881 to 1883.

+Death and burial

 He died in Cambridge, Ohio, October 21, 1883.

 He was interred in South Cemetery.